Kanin History, Family Crest & Coats of Arms

 Early Origins of the Kanin family

-Lancashire where Lord Kenyon's family are descended from the Kenyons of Peele and their surname is doubtless derived from the township of Kenyon in that shire.
-CITATION[CLOSE]
+The surname Kanin was first found in Lancashire where Lord Kenyon's family are descended from the Kenyons of Peele and their surname is doubtless derived from the township of Kenyon in that shire.

 Early History of the Kanin family

-Another 161 words (12 lines of text) covering the years 1812, 1869 and 1848 are included under the topic Early Kanin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kanin research.
+Another 81 words (6 lines of text) covering the years 1812, 1869 and 1848 are included under the topic Early Kanin History in all our PDF Extended History products and printed products wherever possible.

 Kanin Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Kanin have been found, including Kenyon, Kenion, Kennion and others.

 Early Notables of the Kanin family (pre 1700)